Editor’s Note: This article has been updated to reflect another death that may be related to these listeria cases.

-At least seven people have died after eating caramel apples
+NEW: 7 people have died after eating caramel apples possibly infected with listeria

 Some 32 people have become infected with the deadly bacterium in 11 states, according to the Centers for Disease Control and Prevention.